Do I Qualify to Purchase an OakCLT Home?

 There are several key factors we must take into account when determining if you are eligible to purchase an OakCLT home.

-Household Income: The Oakland Community Land Trust creates affordable homeownership opportunities for individuals and families earning between 50 to 80 percent of the area median income for Oakland.
+Household Income: The Oakland Community Land Trust currently has affordable homeownership opportunities for individuals and families earning between 50 to 80 percent of the area median income for Oakland.
 Income derived from all household members that will live in an OakCLT home must be applied towards determining the gross income for the household.
-The following chart shows the 2013 area median income figures for Oakland, based on household size (# of people living in your home, whether they earn an income or not):
+The following chart shows the 2014 area median income figures for Oakland, based on household size (# of people living in your home, whether they earn an income or not):

 * If your income is outside of--but close to--this range, we still encourage you to contact us to have your eligibility determined by OakCLT.